AaronWatters/hello_jest/README.md

 This is the jest configuration file.
 It describes the test environment (such as environment globals) and where to put the coverage report, among other things.

+### `hello_jest/jest/`

+This directory contains files used by jest such as `globals.js` which initializes the global testing environment for all tests.

 ### `hello_jest/.travis.yml`

 This file tells the Travis continuous integration service how to run the